Last Updated: December 13, 2024

 When possible, create a waterfall schedule.
 In the work breakdown structure or task outline, list all tasks chronologically from top to bottom.

-In the following figure, two things about the milestones were changed.
-First, the naming convention for each milestone was changed to subject-verb, the preferred naming convention for milestones.
-Milestones are often named using a subject-verb structure.
+The following figure changes two things about the milestones.
+First, the naming convention for each milestone was changed to subject-verb, which is the preferred naming convention for milestones.
 The subject (e.g., "project," "approval," "budget") is followed by a verb (e.g., "completed," "obtained," "approved").

-Second, the milestones were moved chronologically, beginning with the earliest milestone at the top and the last at the bottom, creating a waterfall effect.
+Second, the milestones were moved chronologically in the task list or outline, beginning with the earliest milestone at the top and the last at the bottom, creating a waterfall effect.

 In your Master Project, do two things.

 You can easily move milestones.
-To move a milestone, select the entire row by selecting the ID number of the task.
+Select the entire row by selecting the task's ID number to move a milestone.
 Then click, hold, and drag.
-You will see the move tool symbol appear when you click and hold.
-When you start to drag up or down a grey line will appear as the location to drop the milestone.
+The move tool symbol will appear when you click and hold.
+When you start to drag up or down, a grey line will appear as the location to drop the milestone.

 When Finished with this Exercise